Fiat 500L Review: Larger Than Life

 For a car with a relatively big rump, you might expect it to have a really big boot.
 It’s not bad at 400 litres, but that’s smaller than the luggage bays in some key rivals that are also arguably better looking than the Fiat.

 How does it drive?
 Acceptably, if not entirely impressively.
 Under the skin it’s the same story as before, and the 500L still feels a bit of a lump from behind the wheel.
 It is competent if not exactly invigorating: dynamically it isn’t the most engaging car of its type.
 The ride is a bit lumpy and the precision of its handling and cornering agility is only middling-to-fair.

 If you’re an average driver with a family to transport, though, and not too often in a seriously press-on mode, it’s acceptably mannerly.
 It’s a touch wallowy on a bendy road, but a comfortable motorway cruiser.

-It does feel quite roomy inside, has good economy in this diesel version, and has that elevated seating position that endears it to any young children or nausea-prone adults strapped in the back seats.
-The high stance and large glass area gives them a good view out, and discourages the car sickness from which some kids suffer in lower-slung, higher-waistline cars.
+It does feel quite roomy inside, has a good economy in this diesel version, and has that elevated seating position that endears it to any young children or nausea-prone adults strapped in the back seats.
+The high stance and large glass area gives them a good view out and discourages the car sickness from which some kids suffer in lower-slung, higher-waistline cars.

 Fiat 500L Stats Review

 Top speed: 114 mph

 Economy: 65.7 mpg